Login with Patreon

 Defense systems go back to the future

 Folks, it’s time for us to trot out our Diablo 4 1.0 guides because the armor and resistance stats are going back to their original forms of a rating system “with diminishing returns at higher values.”
-This is pretty much exactly like that asymptote graphic some remember from the pre-launch D4 livestreams, where your damage reduction approaches 100% but will (likely) never actually hit that perfect damage mitigation.
+This is pretty much exactly like that asymptote graphic from the pre-launch D4 livestreams, where your damage reduction approaches 100% but will (likely) never actually hit that perfect damage mitigation.
 Armor will now reduce both Physical and non-Physical damage, while Physical damage will also have its own resistance type added to the game.
 In addition, the Armor and Resistance penalties per Torment Tiers have been removed.
-Player skills and Paragon nodes are getting a big rework with all these changes in mind — the initial version alters current damage reduction Paragon Nodes and Skills to now provide multiplicative bonuses to armor or all resistances.
+Player skills and Paragon nodes are getting a big rework with all these changes in mind — current damage reduction Paragon Nodes and Skills will now provide multiplicative bonuses to armor or all resistances.

 Healing and Fortify updates change character health experience